laurentperrinet/Perrinet20PredictiveProcessing/README.md

 optimal experiments, in which data are gathered to test hypotheses or beliefs about how those data are caused.
-This provides a plausible model of visual search that can be motivated from the basic principles of self-organized behavior \[Gibson, J. J. (1979).
-The Ecological Approach to Visual Perception.
-Boston: Houghton Mifflin.\]: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.
+This provides a plausible model of visual search that can be motivated from the basic principles of self-organized behavior [@Gibson79]: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.
 This imperative is met if agents sample hidden states of the world efficiently.
 This efficient sampling of salient information can be derived in a fairly straightforward way, using approximate Bayesian inference and variational free-energy minimization.

 Simulations of the resulting AI scheme reproduce sequential eye movements that are reminiscent of empirically observed saccades and